Mid-America MHTTC Overview

 What is the MHTTC Network?

-The MHTTC Network includes a Network Coordinating Office (NCO), ten (10) MHTTC Regional Centers, a Tribal Affairs Center, and a Hispanic and Latino Center.
+The MHTTC Network includes a Network Coordinating Office (NCO), 10 regional centers, a American Indian/Alaska Native Center, and a Hispanic and Latino Center.
 Our collaborative network supports resource development and dissemination, training and technical assistance, and workforce development to the mental health field.
-The MHTTC Network works with organizations and treatment practitioners involved in the delivery of mental health services to strengthen their capacity to deliver effective evidence-based practices to individuals, including the full continuum of services spanning mental health promotion, prevention, treatment, and recovery support.
+The MHTTC Network works with organizations and treatment practitioners involved in the delivery of mental health services to strengthen their capacity to deliver effective evidence-based practices to individuals, including the full continuum of services spanning mental health promotion, prevention, treatment and recovery support.

 Role of the Mid-America MHTTC

-The Mid-America MHTTC serves the four states of Nebraska, Iowa, Kansas, and Missouri (Region 7) with a focus on Federally-Qualified Community Health Centers, schools, and mental health training programs.
+The Mid-America Mental Health Technology Transfer Center (MHTTC) serves the four states of Nebraska, Iowa, Kansas and Missouri with a focus on integrated care, schools and mental health training programs.

-Across the four-state region of Nebraska, Iowa, Missouri, and Kansas, the Mid-America MHTTC will serve to align mental health systems and professional competencies with evidence-based mental health practices by providing free training and technical assistance on a variety of topics germane to effective mental health practice.
-Types of training and technical assistance may include needs assessments, webinars, workshops, intensive training, technical assistance, program evaluation, and others.
+Across the region, the Mid-America MHTTC serves to align mental health systems and professional competencies with evidence-based mental health practices by providing free or low-cost training and technical assistance on a variety of topics germane to effective mental health practice.
+Types of training and technical assistance may include needs assessments, webinars, workshops, intensive training, technical assistance, program evaluation and others.

 Specialized Training Topics